guoqingbao/guoqingbao.github.io/_pages/about.md

 About
 ======

-* Received Ph.D., half-fee and summer research scholarship from Sydney University.
-The achievement was recognized by the university and placed on the Deans' List of Academic Excellence.
-Successfully led seven group projects, four of them were top projects.
+* Having both intensive university research and software engineering work experience, which enables me to fast prototyping and commercially implementing novel ideas.

-* Four years' full-time research experience in computer vision, artificial intelligence and medical informatics, and additional nine years' industry work experience in development and architecture design of large-scale commercial software projects.
+* Four years' full-time research experience in computer vision, artificial intelligence and medical informatics, and additional nine years' industry work experience as a senior/software engineer in development and architecture design of large-scale commercial software projects.

 * Currently working on research projects that have potentials to revolutionize diagnosis and treatment of severe diseases with the support of machine learning.

+* Academic and industry achievements (2008-2021):

+  * 2016-2021:

+  * Achieved high academic merit after reentering school, including high honor rolls, half-fee, summer research, dean’s list, Ph.D., and postgraduate supplementary scholarships from the University of Sydney as a Master's and PhD student.
+Published high quality scientific papers in areas of machine learning, pattern recognition and translational medicine in IEEE, Cancers, and Lancet family journals.

+  * 2008-2016:

+  * Responsible for architecture design and development of a cross-platform video streaming system in iQiYi.com.
+Designed and implemented the universal video streaming model, the streaming architecture is stably running in hundreds of millions of mobile devices, PCs and smart TVs.
+It supported more than one billion video views per day successfully and stably and promoted more than 6% video view success rate in iQiYi platform since 2014.

+  * Designed the technical solution which can stream iQiYi's video & AD content in third-party platforms.
+With the help of this technical solution, China’s top smartphone maker XiaoMi invested 300 million US dollars in iQiYi for video content cooperation at the end of 2014.

+  * Implemented the human-machine interaction and video-on-demand solution for early-stage Internet TV (Smart TV) using Windows as the simulation platform.
+The pioneer design and solution has been the standard reference for many android streaming clients since 2012.
+The design and streaming solution was widely used by hundreds of millions of Smart TV/TVBox devices since 2013.

 Education
 ======